-These checklists are contributed by Pam Pritzl listing the moths that have been attracted to black light on her property at night on Camano Island and Stanwood.
+Please click to download the lists (PDF format) created by Pam Pritzl of the moths attracted to black light on her Camano Island and Stanwood properties:

 Pam uses the Entolight, a black light that emits two wavelengths of UV light (365 & 395nm).
 It is designed to attract night-flying insects and can be purchased from entoquip.com.
-She places the light in front of a white sheet.
+She places the light in front of a white sheet in the evening.
 The next morning, she photographs the moths that are resting on the sheet or collects them in small plastic cups with lids, refrigerates them to cool down and immobilize them, then photographs and releases them.

 The 280 species on the Camano list represents 8 years of observations on a 5.5 acre parcel with native coniferous and deciduous plants (Douglas fir, cedar, alder, willow, red flowering currant, wild cherry, oceanspray, etc.) and a seasonal wetland.

-You can find photographs of these moths from Pam and other observers on sites such as
+You can find her photographs and records of these moths from Pam and other observers on sites such as

 Citizen scientists make important contributions!